Council voted unanimously to move to a single mandate regulatory organization with a commitment to develop and grow a new association

 What is the role of the Association?

-The new Association will ultimately decide on its direction.
+The new Association will decide on its own direction.
 Areas of focus could range from political influence and action focused on the health care system to advocacy around public health policy and the profession of nursing, educational opportunities, and ongoing support for nursing leadership.

 Will self-regulation still be represented throughout the new association policies, vision and leadership?